Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Experimental Setup

-After optimization of the signal with respect to the laser parameters, the spin-spin relaxation time $T_{2}$ of a free induction decay was measured to be 0.17~ms. Moreover, contributions of various noises sources were highlighted by comparison of the noise under various pump and probe conditions, as shown in Fig.~\ref{fig:sensitivity}.
-Magnetic noise is only visible with pump light on and appears at the resonant frequency; photon shot noise is white and is only visible with the probe beam on; electronic noise from the balanced polarimeter is also white and only visible with the photo-diodes on; and extraneous electronic noise is observed to be quite small when the photo-diodes are turned off.
-Without RF shielding there was a large ambient magnetic signal \ref{fig:sensitivity}(a), but with the sensor inside a large aluminum box this noise disappeared and the noise was dominated by photon shot noise, giving a sensitivity of $\mathrm{35\pm{3}}$ $\mathrm{fT/\sqrt{Hz}}$ \ref{fig:sensitivity}{b}.
+After optimization of the signal with respect to the laser parameters, the spin-spin relaxation time $T_{2}$ of a free induction decay was measured to be 0.17~ms. Moreover, as illustrated in Fig. \ref{fig:sensitivity}, the contributions of different noise sources were identified by comparing noise spectra under varying conditions.
+A small amount of white noise is present when only the spectrometer is active.
+Activating the electronics of the balanced polarimeter introduces an additional white noise component.
+When the probe beam is switched on, photon shot noise becomes evident.
+Finally, with the pump engaged and the atoms optically pumped, magnetic noise from the surrounding environment is observed at the resonant frequency.
+In the absence of RF shielding, a strong ambient magnetic signal dominates at the resonant frequency; however, placing the sensor inside a large aluminum enclosure suppresses this interference.
+Under these conditions, the noise is primarily dominated by photon shot noise, yielding a sensitivity of $35\pm 3\quad\mathrm{fT}/\sqrt{\mathrm{Hz}}$.